monix/monix-bio/docs/src/mdoc/overview/errorhandling.md

 ## Error Channels

-Many applications divide errors in two types:
+Many applications divide errors into two types:
 - Recoverable errors which can be acted upon and often have a meaning in the business domain.
   Examples: Insufficient permissions for a given action, temporary network failure.
 - Non-Recoverable errors which are often fatal or it is not sensible to try to recover from them.